aerodynamic-sauce-pan/anr_clara/README.md

 *AdapNet* is easily trainable on a single 12GB memory GPU card and has a fast inference time.

 # Quality of code
-## Script vérificateur
+## Linters
-In order to guarantee quality of code approaching PEP8 and PEP257 requirements, popular linters, listed in the following sections, are used.
-To simplify their usage, un script named `checkMyCode.sh`, located in the project root folder, has been created.
+In order to guarantee quality of code approaching PEP8 and PEP257 requirements, popular linters (listed in the following sections) are used.
+To simplify their usage, a script named `checkMyCode.sh` and located in the project root folder has been created.

-##### Configuration & Utilisation
+##### Configuration & usage
 The available options for `checkMyCode.sh` are listed in its first `case in`.
 In a future version of the script, this help page could be included in it and made accessible via a `--help` argument.

 The script runs the **linters** over any `.py` file located in the `src/` directory as well as all its sub-directories, and which name is different from `__init__.py`.